Skip to main content

 Since British Columbia became a province of Canada in 1871, there have been three successive maces used by the Legislative Assembly.
 The first was used from 1872 to 1897.
 It was made by Mr. C. Bunting in gilded, carved wood with a carved crown and Grecian cross.
 The second mace was first used on February 10, 1898, at the opening of the newly completed Parliament Buildings, and was made of brass by Winslow Bros. of Chicago.

-The current mace was adopted in 1954.
+The current mace was adopted on February 16, 1954.
 It was entirely handmade by Jefferies & Co., Victoria silversmiths from local British Columbia silver.
 It is plated with 24 carat gold and weighs five kilograms (11 pounds).
 The traditional design has a long shaft topped by a deep bowl surmounted by a representation of St. Edward’s Crown and the Royal Cipher.
 The bowl bears the Coats of Arms of Canada and British Columbia and four embossed scenes depicting the province’s forestry, fishing, agriculture and mining industries.
 These scenes are similar to the murals in the Upper Rotunda of the Parliament Buildings.

 Did You Know?